Elephant trunk wrinkles: A mathematical model of function and form: Problem formulation

-In the subsequent analysis, we add the subscripts $\mathrm{s}$ and $\mathrm{m}$ to distinguish between physical quantities associated with the skin shell and the muscle core, respectively.
-For example, $W_\mathrm{s}$ represents the strain-energy function for the skin and $W_{\mathrm{m}}$ for the muscle.
-Physical quantities that are valid for both these components will be written without their subscripts.
+where the indices $1,2,3$, correspond to $r$-, $\theta$-, $z$-directions, respectively.
+We will use subscripts to distinguish between physical quantities associated with the \textit{skin shell} (s) and the \textit{muscle core} (c).
+For example, $W_\mathrm{s}$ is the strain-energy function for the skin and $W_{\mathrm{m}}$ for the muscle.
+For equations that are valid for both these components, we omit the subscripts.